JocelArcelona/Bank-Deserts-Phenomenon/README.md

 (feature engineered using State + County + Census tract code obtained from geocoding) and coordinates.

+**NCUA DATASET: List of Active Federally Insured Credit Unions Hyperlink**

+○ This dataset contains all currently active credit unions that are federally insured

+○ Steps for data collection:

+  1) The NCUA provides a [hyperlink](https://ncua.gov/files/publications/analysis/federally-insured-credit-union-list-december-2024.zip) that automatically downloads the Excel file when selected.
+  2) Remove carriage returns from headers and save the file as CSV.
+  3) The city names were all truncated after 15 characters, so some manual cleaning was implemented to fix those cities.
+  4) The NCUA dataset needed to be geocoded to extract the census tract GEOID and locations.
+The geocoding process was done using the US Census Bureau’s Geocoding Services Web API.
+Created a function to batch geocode all bank addresses to retrieve geoid and coordinates.

+○ Steps for data preprocessing:

+  1) Merged the geocoded addresses columns with the original NCUA credit union dataset to obtain a dataset containing credit union information with GEOID (feature engineered using State + County + Census tract code obtained from geocoding) and coordinates.

 **TIGER/line Shapefiles**

 ○ Zipped files containing geospatial data that provide detailed geographical boundary information (in the case of this analysis, census tract level geographical boundary information)